Braid Boat Rods

 These must be ceramic lined to avoid the risk of grooving.

-Aluminium oxide was I believe, the first ceramic lining to be used, but even harder ceramic materials are used now, such as silicon carbide or silicon nitride.
+Aluminium oxide was I believe, the first ceramic lining to be used, but even harder ceramic materials are used now, such as Silicon Carbide (SiC), Silicon Nitride or Zirconium.

 For peace of mind it's worth paying the little extra for rod rings of the highest quality, such as those made by Fuji or Seymo.